-Documents relating to pupils on the SEND register will be stored with their Pupil File in fireproof cabinets in the resources room.
+Documents relating to pupils on the SEND register will be stored with their Pupil File in fireproof cabinets/ cupboard in the resource room/office in Nursery.
 These cabinets are locked at all times and the room is locked overnight.
 SEND records will be passed on to a child's next setting when they leave Alverton School.
 The school has a Confidentiality Policy which applies to all written pupil records.